Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Smart placement

-Two colors of decorative pots max (terracotta + sand, for example) and varied textures (smooth, ribbed, fluted): guaranteed soothing coherence.
+Two pot colors max (terracotta + sand, for example) and varied textures (smooth, ribbed, fluted): soothing coherence guaranteed.

 5. Light, colors & textures: the ecology of attention